LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/DATA 200 Data Science/README.md

 ### Real Use
 * Diversify investment for multiple stock -> reduce the variance
 * Pay for insurance -> greatly reduce the variance

+## Lecture 18:
+Data generating process:
+* DGP is a model for how data are drawn from a true distribution or population.
+We canot always touch
+* We access a sample of data to estimate properties of a DGP

+What is a good estimator?
+* How variable
+* On average, how close to the center(average)
+* MSE

+Less complex a model is, less variance

+Model Risk = Irreducible error + Model Variance + (Model Bias)^2